ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

   that most implementations have chosen not to check SignedCertificateTimestamps before using (that is, accepting as valid) a corresponding TLS certificate.

-- A consensus-based table whose assertions are created by a coalition of entities that periodically agree on the correct binding of server names and key material.
+- A consensus-based log whose assertions are created by a coalition of entities that periodically agree on the correct binding of server names and key material.
 In this model the agreement is achieved via a consensus protocol, but the specific consensus protocol is dependent on the implementation.

-## Cache Key Limits
+## Key Limits

 Consistency may also be improved by forcibly limiting the number of keys that an attacker can feasibly use for targeting particular clients.
 One way to implement this limit is via key-based encryption,